 It all has to do with smoking points.
-Butter (350°F) will give your food the best taste and a wonderful golden crust but burns more easily.
-Oil (375° F - 450° F) produces a nice crust and will not burn as quickly, but also doesn't leave as rich a flavor or color as butter alone.
+Butter (350°F) will give your food the best taste and an incredible golden crust but burns more efficiently.
+Oil (375° F - 450° F) produces a nice crust and will not burn as quickly, but it doesn't leave as rich a flavor or color as butter alone.
 Most chefs will use different oils depending on what they are cooking.

-If they are cooking a Mediterranean style dish, they may choose olive oil, but if they are preparing an Asian dish, sesame oil might be the better choice.
-You match the oil to the style of cooking but remember much of the flavor will be cooked off because of the high heat so you may just be better off using a generic oil like canola or safflower and add a little of the flavored oil at the end.
+If they are cooking a Mediterranean-style dish, they may choose olive oil, but if they are preparing an Asian dish, sesame oil might be the better choice.
+You match the oil to the style of cooking but remember much of the flavor will be cooked off because of the high heat, so you may be better off using a generic oil like canola or safflower and adding a little of the flavored oil at the end.

-The Reluctant Gourmet uses a combination of the two.
-This way I get some of the flavor from the butter and a higher smoking point from the oil.
-What you cook and the amount you're cooking will determine how butter and oil you use.
+I use a combination of the two.
+This way, I get some of the flavors from the butter and a higher smoking point from the oil.
+What you cook and the amount you're cooking will determine how much butter and oil you use.

-For example, use about 1 to 1-½ tablespoons of each for 2 or more chicken cutlets and ½ to 1 tablespoon of each for 2 or more fish fillets.
+For example, use about 1 to 1-½ tablespoons each for two or more chicken cutlets and ½ to 1 tablespoon each for two or more fish fillets.

 How Much Fat?

 Just enough to coat the bottom of the pan.
-You are not deep frying so just cover the bottom of the pan.
-When a recipe tells you to add 2 tablespoons of oil to the pan, how do they know what size pan you are using.
-If you add 2 tablespoons to a small pan, it may be too much.
+You are not deep frying, so cover the bottom of the pan.
+When a recipe tells you to add two tablespoons of oil to the pan, how do they know what size pan you are using?
+Adding two tablespoons to a small pan may be too much.
 2 tablespoons in a large pan might not be big enough.
 So add accordingly.

 Important Tip - Preheating the Pan

-The biggest mistake home cooks make when sauteing is not getting the pan hot enough.
-They take cold ingredients right out of the refrigerator, put them into a cold pan and stick it on the flame.
+The most significant mistake home cooks make when sauteing is not getting the pan hot enough.
+They take cold ingredients out of the refrigerator, put them into a cold pan, and stick them on the flame.
 Big mistake - don't do it.
-You'll end with bone dry meat, chicken or fish.
+You'll end with bone-dry meat, chicken, or fish.

-Have you ever asked yourself why your cookbooks and cooking magazines suggest you preheat a pan before adding butter or oil to it?
+Have you ever asked yourself why your cookbooks and cooking magazines suggest you preheat a pan before adding butter or oil?
 I did and spent a lot of time looking for the answer until I contacted my friends Chef Todd Mohr and Chef Ricco DeLuca.
 They had several reasons for preheating your pans:

 Chef Todd Mohr

-If you add cold protein ingredients to a cold pan and put it on the heat, the ingredients will release some of their moisture as it heats up and you end up with dry meats and fish.
+- If you add cold protein ingredients to a cold pan and put it on the heat, the ingredients will release some moisture as it heats up, and you end up with dry meats and fish.

 Chef Ricco DeLuca

-There is an expression, "A watched pot never boils" which means if you stand there and watch a pot of water come to boil, it seems like it is taking forever.
-Our attention drifts and we get distracted.
+- The expression, "A watched pot never boils," means if you stand there and watch a pot of water come to boil, it seems like it is taking forever.
+As a result, our attention drifts, and we get distracted.

-You might think it would save time just to heat the fat in the pan at the same time but this is not a good idea.
-As fats heat up, they start to degrade once they reach 140° F. So rather than let the fat continuously breakdown from 140°F to your ideal temperature, it's better to add the oil to an already hot pan.
+You might think it would save time to heat the fat in the pan simultaneously, but this is not a good idea.
+As fats heat up, they start to degrade once they reach 140° F. So rather than let the fat continuously break down from 140°F to your ideal temperature, and it's better to add the oil to an already hot pan.

 How Much Heat Should You Use When Sauteing?

-This is an import question and one I'm asked a lot so I wrote a short article describing How Hot Should You Heat Your Pan When Sauteing?
+I am asked this vital question often, so I wrote a short article describing How Hot Should You Heat Your Pan When Sauteing?

-I suggest you put the pan on medium high heat and when the pan is hot enough to evaporate a few drops of water, you know it has to be at least 212° F. This is a good starting point to add your fat.
+I suggest you put the pan on medium-high heat, and when it is hot enough to evaporate a few drops of water, you know it has to be at least 212° F. This is a good starting point to add your fat.
 If you have the heat too high, you risk the chance of burning the fat.
-Too low and the fat won't be hot enough.
+Too low, and the fat won't be hot enough.

-Remember though, once your pan is preheated, you are ready to cook and and when you add your butter and/or oil, you may have crank up your heat a little before you start to sauté.
-The butter or oil will actually bring down the pan temperature.
+Remember, you are ready to cook as soon as your pan becomes preheated, then you add your butter and/or oil.
+You may have to crank up your heat before you start to sauté.
+This is because the butter or oil will bring down the pan temperature.

 Interesting Point About Heating A Pan

 If you put it on low heat, won't the pan keep getting hotter and hotter?
-That's what I use to think but the answer is no. The pan will only get as hot as the amount of heat (Btu's) you apply to it.
-If you preheated a pan on low, it would get to a maximum temperature and that's it.
-To get more heat you have to add more Btu's or in the case of a gas stove, more flame.
+That's what I used to think, but the answer is no. The pan will only get as hot as the amount of heat (Btu's) you apply.
+If you preheated a pan on low, it would get to a maximum temperature, and that's it.
+To get more heat, you must add more Btu's or, like a gas stove, more flame.